5 states with the most severe injuries submitted to OSHA

 • Chest

-Every company should have a safety program that reflects the dangers within their processes.
-So, for example, if hip injuries are common in your industry, then you should have a training module to educate employees on the ways they might sustain this type of injury.
-You can find the top injuries in your state/industry by filtering through the OSHA dataset.
+To begin with, every company should have a safety program that reflects the dangers within its processes.
+For instance, if hip injuries are common in your industry, then you should create a training module to educate employees on the ways they might sustain this type of injury.
+Finally, you can find the top injuries in your state or industry by filtering through the OSHA dataset..

-OSHA also collects information on the source of severe workplace injuries.
-Among all states, machinery (unspecified) is the primary cause of amputations.
-Floors are the top source of hospitalization injuries.
-Other common sources are pallet jacks, semi, tractor-trailer, and tanker trucks, ladders, stepladders, and roofs.
+OSHA also collects detailed information on the sources of severe workplace injuries.
+In particular, across all states, machinery (unspecified) ranks as the leading cause of amputations.
+Meanwhile, floors represent the top source of hospitalization injuries.
+In addition, other frequent sources include pallet jacks, semi-trucks, tractor-trailers, tanker trucks, ladders, stepladders, and roofs.

-Aside from Texas, where forklifts are the top cause of severe injuries, the rest of our top 5 list has “floors” listed as the primary injury source.
+Interestingly, Texas stands out as the only state where forklifts are the leading cause of severe injuries.
+However, for the remaining states in the top five, “floors” remain the primary source of injury.
 This is mostly due to slip, trip, and fall incidents.

-OSHA’s severe injury database is full of information that you can use to prevent injuries at your company.
-If your state didn’t make our most dangerous states list, that doesn’t mean you’re in the clear.
-Filtering for your state and NAICS code (industry) and organizing the data by zip code, injury type, or primary cause is a great way to assess the risk level of your operation.
-You can read through the incident descriptions for ideas on safety training topics, preventive control measures, and more.
+In particular, OSHA’s severe injury database is full of information that you can use to prevent injuries at your company.
+Even if your state doesn’t appear on the list of the most dangerous states, you still need to stay vigilant.
+Therefore, filtering for your state and NAICS code (industry) and organizing the data by zip code, injury type, or primary cause is a great way to assess the risk level of your operation.
+Furthermore, reviewing the incident descriptions can give you ideas for safety training topics, preventive control measures, and other improvement opportunities.

 Anticipating risks and preventing incidents can be hard if you don’t have much internal data to work with.
-That’s why supplementing your near miss and hazard reports with OSHA’s severe injury database is a great proactive safety strategy.
-The more you learn about injury risks in your state and industry, the better you can protect workers onsite.
+Therefore, supplementing your near-miss and hazard reports with OSHA’s severe injury database is a smart and proactive safety strategy.
+Moreover, the more you understand about injury risks in your state and industry, the better prepared you’ll be to protect workers onsite.